 The AEGN has developed Australia's first Climate Change Funding Framework to identify the strategic opportunities for philanthropy to address climate change.
+2

-- Access the Climate Change Funding Framework by joining the Australian Environmental Grantmakers Network - You can also access the Nature Funding Framework to identify strategic funding opportunities to address the nature crisis.
+Access the Climate Change Funding Framework by joining the Australian Environmental Grantmakers Network

 The AEGN's Project Clearinghouse enables funders to share projects that are ready to go, they simply need funding.
 You can begin by funding with others to help you find your feet and explore collaborative funding with others.